Keiki Mental Health

 • A whole new set of friends you've never met before

-• Refusing to talk about what's bothering them, even after you've made it as safe as possible to discuss hard issues openly
+• Refusing to talk about what's bothering them, even after you've made it safe to discuss hard issues openly

 • Obsession with a certain goal, possibly with the belief that if they don't achieve it, their life will never be the same